dstuemk/keras2c/README.rst

     positional arguments:
       model_path         File path to saved keras .h5 model file function_name      What to name the resulting C function

+    keyword arguments:
+      --dtype            data type used to store weights, e.g. float or double

     optional arguments:
       -h, --help         show this help message and exit